Skip to navigation Skip to content Skip to subnav

 (1) The Commissioner shall:

-(A) adopt rules to implement the Vermont Registered Apprenticeship Program, ensuring that it complies with State and federal regulations;
+(A) adopt rules to implement the Vermont Registered Apprenticeship Program, ensuring that it complies with State law and federal regulations;

 (B) promote equality of opportunity in apprenticeship programs pursuant to the State Plan for Equal Employment Opportunity in Apprenticeship as required by 29 C.F.R.
 Part 30;